-First, place the rice and water in the rice cooker.
+First, place the rice and water in the rice cooker or saucepan.
 Insert the 2 bay leaves on the rice.
 Cook.
 The rice cooker will automatically turn to warm setting when it’s done.
-Let it rest for a few minutes.
+If using the saucepan, bring to a boil.
+Once it starts boiling, cover the pan and turn the heat to the lowest setting.
+Simmer for 12-15 minutes or until all the liquid is evaporated.
+Let it rest for a 10-12 minutes.

 This is what the rice should look like when it’s done and after removing the bay leaves.

 Add the cilantro, juice and the salt and mix well with the rice.
+Adjust seasoning to taste.
 Enjoy!

 If you like what you see and would like to receive new recipe updates, we’d love you to subscribe to our posts or join our site.
 Needless to say, we’d love you to like us on Facebook too where you can get more recipes and updates.
 Thanks and happy browsing!